 2014 – The Ashland branch opens for business.

-2017 – Field of membership is expanded to include Piscataquis, Hancock, Penobscot, and Washington counties.
+2017 – Field of membership is expanded to include Piscataquis & Penobscot counties.

 2017 – Eastern Maine Medical Center Federal Credit Union merges with Acadia Federal Credit Union, with locations in Bangor and Brewer.